oliviawestmacottssw/SSW.Rules.Content/rules/do-you-write-integration-test-for-dependencies---eg-dlls/rule.md

  }
  }
 }
-Figure: This code is a unit test for checking that all referenced assemblies are able to load.
+​​​Figure: This code is a unit test for checking that all referenced assemblies are able to load.